mitre/vulcan/docs/index.md

 #### Stopping the Container

-`docker-compose down` # From the source directory you started from
+`docker-compose down` # From the source directory you started from.

+### Tasks

+Refer to the [main page](https://vulcan.mitre.org/#tasks) to see the available rake tasks that can be scheduled in production.